 Good inventory management within IT requires a good understanding of the link between supply and demand for your IT components.
 This is particularly true for consumable items and for IT assets such as software licenses.

-If you supply more than the demand requires, then you will have unused inventory to track and will have potentially wasted money.
+If you supply more than the demand requires, you will have unused inventory to track and you may have potentially wasted money.
 If you supply less, you risk the continuity of your services.

 Inventory management can even apply for items that you rarely purchase, such as network routers, as it’s a good idea to maintain spare stock of critical IT equipment that your IT services require.

-Inventory management, just like IT asset management, involves the application of several different activities.
+IT asset and inventory management both involve the application of several different activities.
 For effective inventory management and to support IT asset management systems, every one of these activities should have your attention.

 Analyze every occasion when you ran out of something important, and find out why it happened.
-Also, look at the stocks you hold of IT equipment, components, and software.
-Do an analysis to see how old the stock is.
+You can analyze the stocks you hold of IT equipment, components, and software and how old the stock is.
 This activity in inventory management can help you to get some quick wins by targeting your efforts on aspects where you can quickly get value.
 Instead of guessing, use the data that you gather to fix issues with how you have previously managed inventory.

 It is important that you understand the costs of both the inventory and the costs of managing it.
 These costs can include various expenses incurred throughout the supply chain, including freight, storage, distribution, and disposal.
 Review how your current approach to inventory management has impacted these, and identify where streamlining activities or re-negotiating supply deals could lower the costs.

 Inventory management is essentially a set of related workflow processes.
 With today’s technology and tools, there is no reason to rely solely on manual processes for your inventory management system.
-Reducing the amount of human intervention in the execution of your inventory management processes by limiting the opportunities for human error.
-For example, adding barcode tags to your inventory items and investing in barcode readers should eliminate incorrect identification, and speed up data capture in your inventory management.
+Reducing the amount of human intervention in the execution of your inventory management processes will limit the opportunities for human error.
+For example, adding barcode tags to your inventory items and investing in barcode readers should eliminate incorrect identification and speed up data capture in your inventory management.

 Different types of IT components will have different patterns of usage and lead time.
 If you use different categories for different types, then you can tailor how you apply inventory management, recognizing that you need to address different periods of demand for specific types of IT assets.
 This type of best practice can be readily achieved using inventory management tools.